shunjikonishi/excel2canvas/README.md

 Dependencies
 ------------
-The java library is highly dependent on [Apache POI](http://poi.apache.org/)
+The java library is highly dependent on [Apache POI](http://poi.apache.org/) and other apache libraries.
+And includes [Google gson](https://code.google.com/p/google-gson/) to parse JSON string.

-The javascript library is a [jQuery](http://jquery.com/) plugin
+The javascript library is implemented as a [jQuery](http://jquery.com/) plugin.
-If you want to display chart, you must include [Flotr2](http://humblesoftware.com/flotr2/)
+If you want to display chart, you must include [Flotr2](http://humblesoftware.com/flotr2/).
+If you want to display comment, you must include [Bootstrap](http://twitter.github.com/bootstrap/).

 Samples
 -------